jamesduv9/prod_to_cml/README.md

 - Finds common subnets within all configs and assigns them to a unique vlan ID
 - Assigns another unique vlan ID to all other layer 3 interfaces without any peers on their lan segment
 - Converts and replaces all found layer 3 interfaces with GigabitEthernet1.X, where X is the unique vlan ID
-- Creates a vars.tfvars.json and main.tf file that use Cisco DevNet's CML provider to generate a deployable lab
+- Creates a auto.tfvars.json and main.tf file that use Cisco DevNet's CML provider to generate a deployable lab

 ## Usage
 running ```python prod_to_cml.py``` presents a cli tool using the Click library. the only command currently is ```create_configs```
 ```
-> python3 prod_to_cml.py create_configs --help
+>python .\prod_to_cml.py create_configs --help
 Usage: prod_to_cml.py create_configs [OPTIONS]

   Takes your passed in directory of configurations with various interfaces,